Command Injection via Job Options

 Security Advisory: Command Injection in Job Options Due to Incomplete Escaping

-A security vulnerability has been identified in Rundeck where certain shell control characters in user supplied values for job options are not properly escaped, potentially allowing for command injection.
+A security vulnerability has been identified in Rundeck where shell control characters in user supplied values for job options are not properly escaped when used with ${option.name} syntax in exec commands, potentially allowing for command injection.
 Exploitation requires valid credentials with privilege to run a job that has options with a vulnerable configuration where input restrictions (validation) are either not configured, or are overly permissive.

 Rundeck provides multiple ways to control the risk of command injection in job options, including allow-lists, validation with regular expressions, and escaping known shell control characters.
-The backtick character (`) is missing from the list of known shell control characters for *nix operating systems, and escaping for Windows operating systems is not implemented.
-We recommend making use of input restrictions (validation) as a preferred option whenever possible.
+However, the quoting logic was checking for property references AFTER variable replacement, which meant shell control characters (including backticks, pipes, command substitution, and others) were not being escaped even when they should have been.

 Description